 Sales CRM.
 Track which customer reported each Bug.
 Get back to customers with good news and some gratitude.

 Scrum → Kanban.
 Don't work in iterations?
-Just delete the Sprint Type and slightly re-configure the Views.
+Just delete the Sprint Database and slightly re-configure the Views.

 Time Tracking.
 Track time manually or with a timer, roll up the time spent, and generate timesheets - check out our time tracking guide.